mdkendall/Orbitrakr/docs/config.md

 For the Thingpings service to work, Orbitrakr must be able to access the internet.
 It needs internet connectivity for other functionality too (such obtaining the time via NTP, and obtaining TLEs from CelesTrak) so ensure that routers and/or firewalls are not configured to block it.
 Orbitrakr only needs outbound access - you do not need to forward any ports to it.

-For the Configuration page, the username is always `admin` and the password is whatever you set it to.
+For the Configuration page authentication, the username is always `admin` and the password is the same as that set for the local access point.